MultiStream YOLOv8S Object Detection#

 got_frame, frame = self.streams[stream_idx].read()

-if not got_frame:
+if not got_frame or self.done:

 self.streams_idx[stream_idx] = False